microsoft/Intune-DeviceAdmins/README.md

 ## Client Health QC Automation
 ### Steps
-Log on to Client machine where you are test.
+1) Log on to Client machine where you are test.
 Ex: Navigate to "C:\QC\Client&Health\ClientHealth\Upgrade"

-Open "ClientHealthQCConfigurations.psd1" file
+2) Open "ClientHealthQCConfigurations.psd1" file

-Change the following configuration values:
+3) Change the following configuration values:

     '''InputParams = @{
             SiteCode = "CAS" ## [NOTE] - Change this code as per site you're performing QC On UpgradeDateTime = '7/12/2018 10:00:00 AM' ## Time (PST) when upgrade is scheduled (Pre-QC) or happened (Post QC)
-            EmailAudience = "ecmlseall@microsoft.com" ## Audience to receive QC report
         }'''

     '''ExpectedValues = @{